 The smartphone is an interesting platform for all sorts of innovative safety services: Once the work has commenced, the lift operator could use an automatic connection to the Rental Safety Center to receive highly qualified support and even streamed video to advise on completing complex or difficult tasks without compromising safety.

 Connecting man and machine is a paradigm shift for the industry.
 There’s no doubt it will require strong incentives to encourage workers to connect their private smartphones to workplace equipment.
 However, I’m a believer in the carrot and not the stick.
-Right now we’re focussed on creating something with an irresistible “pull” for equipment users!
+Right now, we’re focused on creating something with an irresistible “pull” for equipment users!